 You walk through the dramatic landscape, watching pillars of steam rising up out of the ground and the mountains towering above you.
 It’s late summer, which can be quite chilly in Iceland, but you still take your clothes off and dip yourself in the water.
 Luckily, it’s nice and warm – it’s a hot river!

 Although some time ago it was still a bit unknown place, now it looks like it’s quite popular with people.
 Still worth visiting, though.
-I think, among other Icelandic natural hot pools, it’s one of my favourite places in Iceland.
+I think, among other Icelandic natural hot pools, it’s one of my favorite places in Iceland.

-Hot river in Hveragerði has geothermally heated water.
+The hot river in Hveragerði has geothermally heated water.
 It’s hidden in the mountains, so to get there you need to walk 3,5 km through the hilly landscape.
-The walk is easy enough, but you definitely need good shoes for it.
+The walk is easy enough, but you need good shoes for it.
 I’m in love with my La Sportiva’s, but any other hiking shoes like those will do.
-On the way, you will pass beautiful views with many hot springs and bubbling mud pots.
-There’s nothing better than chilling in the river after a refreshing walk, with a glass of wine or beer (if you bring it with you – we did!), surrounded by the stunning Icelandic nature.
-Pure happiness.

 How to get to Reykjadalur

-The town is located 45 km from Reykjavik, easily accessible by the road.
-To get to the hot river hike you need to drive to the end of town until you reach the car park.
 From there the path leads you through the hills and plums of steam to the main place in the hot river, where the water temperature is the best for bathing (don’t try to check the water anywhere else, especially in the other hot springs with the yellow signs – it’s burning hot and can be dangerous!).
-You will recognize the place by simple wooden platforms and walls acting as changing rooms.

 How to get to the beginning of the hot river hike in Hveragerði?